 The Role of Council Circle: Council Circle is responsive and accountable to the Congregation.
 Members listen carefully to the congregation, and act on their behalf.
 They are stewards of KUC’s Mission, Vision and Values.
-They create policy that embodies these values, and provide guidance to achieve them.
+They create policy that embodies these values, and they provide guidance to achieve them.
 Council Circle’s focus is on strategic leadership rather than administrative detail.
 Council has developed a Revised Ministry Plan for our Congregation.
 Council Circle meetings are normally held on the 4th Wednesday of the month, at 4:30 p.m.
 There is no meeting in July.

 Kamloops United Church uses the “Policy Governance” model as its organizational structure.
 Our Council Circle is comprised of Chairperson, Vice-Chairperson, Secretary and five Members-at-Large.
 The Ministry and Personnel Committee Representative and our two Ministers.
 The Treasurer and the Chairperson of KUC’s Ministry Management Team also attend.

 Council Circle members are happy to hear ideas from congregants.
-To offer suggestions for improvement, and implementation of our goals, please contact any one of us.
+To offer suggestions for improvement and implementation of our goals, please contact any one of us.

 Ministry Management Team (MMT)

-The role of the Ministry Management Team
+The roles of the Ministry Management Team:

 - Responsible for implementing Council Circle policies

 - Ensure that the building and property are maintained

 - Provide support and direction to Group Ministries